kinsamanka/ch32-libopencm3/README.md

-# CH32F103
+# CH32F103 FreeRTOS

-Minimal development environment for CH32F103 using [libopencm3](https://github.com/libopencm3/libopencm3).
+Minimal development environment for CH32F103 using [libopencm3](https://github.com/libopencm3/libopencm3) with FreeRTOS.

 * edit `openocd.cfg` to use your programming adapter of choice
 * `make`